ruben2020/codequery/README.md

 [cscope](http://cscope.sourceforge.net/) - our database is derived from this
 [Exuberant ctags](http://ctags.sourceforge.net/)- our database is derived from this
 [pycscope](https://github.com/portante/pycscope) - our database (for Python) is derived from this
-[starscope](https://github.com/eapache/starscope) - our database (for Ruby and Go) is derived from this
+[starscope](https://github.com/eapache/starscope) - our database (for Ruby, Go and Javascript) is derived from this
 [sqlite3](http://www.sqlite.org/) - our database is using this format
 [CMake](http://www.cmake.org/) - cross-platform build toolchain for CodeQuery
 [Qt open source](http://qt-project.org/) - GUI toolkit used to build CodeQuery